-The challenge is that smart people keep everything around them in a stable state that agrees with their world view.
+The challenge is that because of biases, people tend to keep everything around them in a stable state that agrees with their world view.
 They have built a belief system that doesn’t allow for new ideas.
-They’re smart, they have gone to the best schools, and they know business better than anyone – that’s the problem.
-Smart people need to consider new ideas and get feedback from their intended audiences.
-They need to start with a beginners mindset.
+They need to unlearn and start with a beginners mindset.

 During the test, we observed a person’s ability to take in new information and apply new skills.
 Did the order of the presentation make a difference?
 Did it matter if there was a time frame?
 What were the factors that contributed to learning success?

 The instructors used many techniques including standard lecture and testing, accelerated teaching methods, and problem based training.

 The accelerated methods included short learning sprints focussed on identifying problems, prototyping and testing.
 The sprints lasted between 5 minutes and 15 minutes.

 Our participants started with a social connecting phase, where learners expressed what they knew about the training topic and what they wanted to learn.
 They also connected with each other to ensure a comfortable environment for learning.

 We then shared the material and concepts, so learners received information in multiple ways, through hearing, seeing, discussing, writing, participating, and teaching the material to others.

 The learners actively practiced the new skills.

 They summarized what they had learned, evaluated the course, and celebrated their new skills.
 Finally, the learners made action plans for how they will use their new skills in the future.

 Allow users to connect with learning opportunities and each other.
 Social learning encourages the sharing of ideas and collaborative problem solving.